rkynhoff/Streaming_Service_Comparisons/README.md

 ## **Getting Started**
 The following is a guide to running the project files locally:
 1. If you want to save a copy on your GitHub, fork the repository located [here](https://github.com/rkynhoff/Streaming_Service_Comparisons.git), otherwise, move to step 2
-2. In your command center, clone the repository to your on your local machine: 'git clone https://github.com/rkynhoff/Streaming_Service_Comparisons.git'
+2. In your command center or in the terminal of VS Code, clone the repository to your on your local machine: 'git clone https://github.com/rkynhoff/Streaming_Service_Comparisons.git'
+    - Ensure your command center is opened to the folder in which you wish to save this repository
-3. Follow the steps to create and activiate a virtual environment using the "Virtual Environment Commands to create a virtual environment" instructions below, depending on your OS
+3. Follow the first three steps in the "Virtual Environment Instructions" to create and activiate a virtual environment, depending on your operating system (OS)
     - This step should also include installing the requirements.txt file
-5. You should now be able to run the program using the "STRM_SERV_COMP_V2.ipynb" file
-6. Explore the Juptyer notebooks or scripts in the respective folders.
+4. Explore the Juptyer notebooks and contents in the respective folders.
+5. Open the "STRM_SERV_COMP_V2.ipynb" file
+6. In the toolbar, select "Run All" to run the program
+7. Investigate the code blocks, comments, and markdown areas for insight into the program
-7. Refer to the "Data_Dictionary.ipynb" file if needed
+8. Refer to the "Data_Dictionary.ipynb" file if needed
-8. Helpful Hint: You may want to turn on Word Wrap as some of the cells contain notes that would require scrolling without Word Wrap enabled
+9. Helpful Hint: You may want to turn on Word Wrap as some of the cells contain notes that would require scrolling without Word Wrap enabled
     - To do this in VS Code:
         - Select File > Preferences > Settings
         - Type in Word Wrap in the search